kaligraffy/basiccryptmypi/README.md

 $ `./cryptmypi.sh configuration_profile_directory`

 `configuration_profile_directory` should be an existing configuration directory.
 Use one of the provided examples or create your own.

-## Explore stage2
-You can decrypt, mount and chroot an SD card by using the `explore` pre-configuration:

-$ `./cryptmypi.sh examples/explore configuration_profile_directory`

-There is an actual `explore` directory that contains an customized configuration profile.
-This profile overwrites the default stage1 and stage2 hooks so that no formatting, partitioning, etc is done.
-It reads another configuration profile and mounts an block device accordingly.

-Aditionally, you can use this "hack" configuration for more than chrooting to bash.
-You may update existing systems by copying the `examples/explore` directory and changing `stage2_optional_hooks` to execute optional hooks or other commands.